ERA-engined Cars - Notes on Chassis Technical History and Specification

 Challenger

-In 2018 Duncan Ricketts completed the Challenger’s restoration, once again with an ERA engine fitted.
+In 2018 Duncan Ricketts completed the Challenger’s restoration, with an ERA engine once again fitted.

 Brooke Special (Riley 12/4 Imp-based)

-In mid-1939 Brooke fitted an ERA engine (probably the ex-White Riley engine) and the car appeared once in this form before war intervened - at the last Crystal Palace meeting in August 1939.
+In mid-1939 Brooke fitted an ERA engine (probably the ex-White Riley engine) and the car appeared just once in this form before war intervened - at the last pre-war Crystal Palace meeting in August 1939.
 After the war, Brooke reappeared with the car in unbodied form, still ERA-engined, at a few hillclimbs and speed trials during 1946.

 In late 1947 the car was sold, without its ERA engine, to George Nixon, who rebodied it and fitted a Riley engine, renaming it the Riley Special.